-Strategy 3A: Maintain an industry visitation program.

-A.1: Meet regularly with local business leaders to determine priorities and barriers.
+- Strategy 3A: Maintain an industry visitation program. - A.1: Meet regularly with local business leaders to determine priorities and barriers.

-Strategy 3B: Support entrepreneurship and business development.
+Strategy 3B: Support

+entrepreneurship and business development.
-B.1: Maintain an inventory of available business resource partners and applicable resources for start-ups, small business, and industry.

-- B.2: Connect, coordinate, and or convene businesses and resource partners as applicable to needs. - B.3: Provide training, technical assistance, incentives to foster business growth. - B.4: Assist Harnett County's largest employment sectors, including the education, health care, social services, and public administration sectors, to resolve land use conflicts so that they can continue to grow, expand job opportunities, and provide a stable economic base. - B.5: Support the diversification of industries including technology and bioscience, energy, and blue collar and green collar jobs. - B.6: Work with Harnett County's many higher education institutions to encourage entrepreneurial education and commercialization of research innovations to fuel growth of start-up business. - B.7: Support the provision of incubator facilities in targeted areas, as appropriate. - B.8: Support low-impact home based businesses and support "cottage industries" in mixed-use districts, residential areas, and agricultural areas, while reducing negative impacts on adjacent residential areas.
+- B.1: Maintain an inventory of available business resource partners and applicable resources for start-ups, small business, and industry. - B.2: Connect, coordinate, and or convene businesses and resource partners as applicable to needs. - B.3: Provide training, technical assistance, incentives to foster business growth. - B.4: Assist Harnett County's largest employment sectors, including the education, health care, social services, and public administration sectors, to resolve land use conflicts so that they can continue to grow, expand job opportunities, and provide a stable economic base. - B.5: Support the diversification of industries including technology and bioscience, energy, and blue collar and green collar jobs. - B.6: Work with Harnett County's many higher education institutions to encourage entrepreneurial education and commercialization of research innovations to fuel growth of start-up business. - B.7: Support the provision of incubator facilities in targeted areas, as appropriate.

-ECONOMIC DEVELOPMENT - RECO
+ECONOMIC DEVELOPMENT - RECOMMENDATIONS